-As the foam expands due to a chemical reaction, it pushes the slab back towards its original position.
-An experienced PolyLevel® technician can gauge the expanding action of the foam, controlling the injection process for just the right degree of slab-raising action.
+First, the concrete lifting contractor drills one or more small holes in the sunken area of the slab, then injects an expanding polyurethane or "geotechnical" foam beneath the slab.
+As the foam expands due to a chemical reaction, it fills voids and pushes the slab back towards its original position.
+The PolyLevel® contractor monitors and gauges the expanding action of the foam, controlling the injection process for just the right degree of slab-raising action.

-Because the injected polymer material cures quickly, the restored slab can return to its full weight-bearing function within a matter of minutes.
-The cost of concrete lifting through the PolyLevel® method also costs far less than replacing the concrete slab altogether.
+Raising cracked or sunken concrete slabs back to their proper level is accomplished quickly with PolyLevel®.
+Because the PolyLevel® injected polymer material cures quickly, the restored slab can return to its full weight-bearing function within a matter of minutes.
+The cost of concrete lifting with the PolyLevel® concrete slab repair costs far less than replacing the concrete slab altogether.